zachleigh/yarak/README.md

 This will create a console directory, a commands directory, an example command, and a Kernel.php file where you can register your custom commands.
 If the config value `namespaces => root` is set, Yarak will use file path information and the set root namespace to automatically generate namespaces.
 If you use a non-standard namespace, set `namespaces => console` as shown below.

 ### Generating Custom Commands
 Before generating a custom command, register a console directory with the Yarak service.
 You may also register a console namespace if the automatically generated namespaces are incorrect.
+By default, custom commands with be in the defined console directory in a folder called `commands`.
+You can override this by registering a `commandsDir`.
 ```php
 $di->setShared('yarak', function () {
     $config = $this->getConfig();